 Where did you grow up?

-What’s the most interesting challenge in your role?
+What is the biggest or most interesting challenge in your job?

 What motivates you?